ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 ## Dockerize the environment
-Although bioconda has made the package installation very easy, it would be easier to isolate the whole environment.
-One of the common approach is to use [Docker][docker].
+Although bioconda has made the package installation very easy, it would be easier to just isolate the whole environment at the operating system level.
+One common approach is to use [Docker][docker].

-An minimal working Dockerfile would be:
+A minimal working Dockerfile would be:

 ```docker
 FROM continuumio/miniconda3